nicola/decentralized-research/README.md

 # reading-list
 Papers I am reading

-Suggest me a paper by [opening an issue](https://github.com/nicola/reading-list/issues/new)
+Suggest a paper for me to read by [opening an issue](https://github.com/nicola/reading-list/issues/new).

 ## June 2016